greyatom-school/the-minerva-project/FEWD/sprint_1/ark_studio/project.md

 Create the HTML Structure of the page looking at the template.

-Openn any other HTML file that resides within your folder on clicking the button `GET IN TOUCH WITH US`.
+Open any other HTML file that resides within your folder on clicking the button `GET IN TOUCH WITH US`.

 We have provided the necessary images and font you would need for the site.